esg4aspl/SPL-FESG-Examples/BankAccount/README.md

 # Bank Account Product Line
-The models of bank account product line are built from the users' perspective.
-The Event Sequence graphs' events are selected from user events.
-Bank account product line has nine features and a core feature.
+Bank account product line has 9 features and a core feature.
 The core of the product line represents the common behavior which exists in all products that belong to bank account product line.
-The core behavior is modelled using core ESG (c-ESG).An optional behavior is modelled using a feature ESG (f-ESG).
+The core behavior is modelled using core ESG (c-ESG).
+An optional behavior is modelled using a feature ESG (f-ESG).
 A featured ESG (FESG) is an extended ESG that is composed of a core ESG (c-ESG) and a set of feature ESGs (f-ESGs).
 A featured ESG is used in test sequence composition approach which composes the sequences of core and feature ESGs and generates a product's test sequences.
+The models of bank account product line are built from the users' perspective.
+The Event Sequence graphs' events are selected from user events.

 ## Feature Model
 ![Feature Model](https://github.com/esg4aspl/SPL-FESG-Examples/blob/master/BankAccount/BankAccountPL_ModelImages/BankAccountPL_featureModel.PNG)

-This feature model has two mandatory and seven optional features.
+This feature model has 2 mandatory and 7 optional features.
 The feature _interest estimation_ implies _interest_; _daily limit_ implies _withdraw_ and _cancel withdraw_ and, _overdraft_ implies _cancel withdraw_ and _daily limit_.
 This means that a product configuration which has one of the implying features i.e. cancel withdraw, interest estimation etc. must have the corresponding implied feature.
-Different product configurations could be obtained by combining these features.
+42 different product configurations could be obtained by combining these features.

 ## Bank Account Products
 ![Full Product Matrix](https://github.com/esg4aspl/SPL-FESG-Examples/blob/master/BankAccount/BankAccountPL_ModelImages/BankAccountPL_fullProductMatrix.png)

 The full product matrix demonstrates the product configurations of the Bank Account Product Line feature model.
-There are fourty two product configurations.
+There are 42 product configurations.
 In the table below, the product id and the belonging features are given.
-Since, each possible product does not have a unique official name, we assign IDs to products to name them uniquely.
+The products are assigned with a unique ID since, each possible product does not have a unique official name.

 | Product ID | Features                                                                                              |
 | ---------- | ----------------------------------------------------------------------------------------------------- |